Port Angeles Virtual Open House : ADA Transition Plan

 You are the key to the success of our project!
 We want to hear from you!

-- Filling out our ONLINE SURVEY to provide feedback on your experiences in the City and volunteer for future engagements!
+- The ONLINE SURVEY is now closed.
+The Online Survey allowed citizens to provide feedback on their experiences in the City and volunteer for future engagements!

 - Using the MOBILE/ONLINE REPORTING TOOL!
 You can identify and report specific barriers when you are out in the community via your mobile phone or tablet.